Delgado’s 15 points and 18 rebounds lead No. 23 Seton Hall

 The victory was the seventh in eight games for the Pirates (11-2).

-Myles Powell had 13 points for Seton Hall before he was ejected in an altercation right before halftime.
-Michael Nzei had 10 points to give the Pirates five players in double figures.

-The Jaspers (5-7) were led by Zane Waterman who had 14 points and Calvin Crawford, who had 10.
+The Jaspers (5-7) were led by Zane Waterman who had 18 points and Calvin Crawford who had 10.

+Manhattan head coach Steve Masiello, who served as an assistant at Louisville with Willard for three seasons, gave his team credit for playing tough against the bigger Pirates.

+“The first half was bit of a disappointment,” Masiello said.
+“But we battled hard in the second half.
+We need to clean up some things now that it’s down to conference play.
+But I’m very proud of the way we competed today.”

 The Pirates put the game away with a 13-0 run in the first half, keyed by five straight points from Powell on a 3-pointer and a steal and thunderous slam and capped by Powell’s layup off a drive, giving the Pirates a 36-20 lead.

-Rodriguez and Powell paced the Pirates with 13 points each in the half, with the Pirates holding a 49-27 lead.
+Rodriguez and Powell paced the Pirates with 13 points each at the half, with the Pirates holding a 49-27 lead.

 Delgado scored on a dunk and a free throw that pushed the lead to 54-31 with 17:40 left.